 So Fresh Tomato Cucumber and Onion Salad

-This tomato cucumber salad recipe brings summer icons together for a refreshing, crunchy and easy to make salad, perfect as a side, snack or enjoyed as a simple lunch.
+This tomato cucumber salad recipe brings summer icons together for a refreshing, crunchy, easy-to-make salad, perfect as a side snack or enjoyed as a simple lunch.

 Quick Guide: How to Make Tomato Cucumber and Onion Salad